apatel2582/LendWithUs_Project/README.md

 Make sure to create a `.env` file.
 A sample `.env` file is provided in the `.env.sample` file.

+This is vercel deployment link: [LendWithUs](https://lend-with-us-project.vercel.app/)

+Note: The link is only for testing purposes and may not work as expected.
+It is better to run the project locally.

 ---

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).